Network tap: Tapping technology methods

 There are various methods for monitoring a network.
 Many tapping methods can be used, according to the network technology, the monitoring objective, the resources available and the size of the target network.
 Various methods will be developed below.

 Tapping by software

-This type of tapping focuses on tapping by making use of software, and without making any significant change on an infrastructures hardware.
+This type of tapping focuses on tapping by making use of software, and without making any significant change to an infrastructure's hardware.
 This type of tapping is often the cheapest one to implement, but it needs several implementations to give a truly complete look of the network.

 Monitoring software

 The simplest type of monitoring is logging into an interesting device and running programs or commands that show performance statistics and other data.
 This is the cheapest way to monitor a network, and is highly appropriate for small networks.
 However, it does not scale well to large networks.
 It can also impact the network being monitored; see observer effect.